-Antelope Island is a natural and beautiful island escape, located on the Great Salt Lake in Utah.
+Antelope Island is a natural and beautiful island escape on the Great Salt Lake in Utah.
 Home to various kinds of wildlife, the island is a perfect destination for avid bird watchers.

-Birds, from tiny warblers to majestic eagles, find refuge on the island’s diverse habitats such as grassy fields, wooded areas, and sandy beaches.
-The island’s natural environment is kept in pristine condition, making it an idyllic spot for birds to rest and nest.
+From tiny warblers to majestic eagles, birds find refuge in the island’s diverse habitats, such as grassy fields, wooded areas, and sandy beaches.
+The island’s natural environment is pristine, making it an idyllic spot for birds to rest and nest.

-With over 250 species of birds recorded on the island, including some rare ones, Antelope Island’s bird population is a sight to behold.
+With over 250 species of birds recorded on the island, including some rare ones, Antelope Island’s bird population is a sight.

 Whether you’re an experienced birder or just a curious traveler, Antelope Island is a must-visit destination to witness the beauty and diversity of the island’s birds.